-The Somerville Yogurt Making Coop (SYMC) is an urban food production cooperative where members of the community share the responsibility for creating low-cost healthy food using a sustainable economic model.
+The Somerville Yogurt Making Coop (SYMC) is one of three urban food production cooperatives where members of the community share the responsibility for creating low-cost healthy food using a sustainable economic model.
+The other two coops sharing this model are the Somerville Granola Making Coop and the Somerville Fermenation Coop.

 Why pay a corporation to make your yogurt when you can save money by making it yourself?
 One share of co-op yogurt costs $60 for 24 quarts which works out to $2.50 per quart.
 Members can sign up for any number of shares and can choose between whole milk and non-fat yogurt.